 Located in Pomona, AMOCA is one of the few museums in the country dedicated solely to ceramic art and the only one of its kind on the West Coast.

-Grant funding will be used to support the exhibition “Don Reitz: This is Not A Dress Rehearsal” which runs from June 2021 – Feb 2022, related educational programs, and a catalogue.
+Grant funding will be used to support the exhibition “Don Reitz: This is Not A Dress Rehearsal” related educational programs, and a catalogue.
 This posthumous exhibition will feature, together for the first time, over 40 works from Reitz’s well-known but unstudied “Sara Series” from the mid-1980s.visit website »

 Located in San Pedro, Angels Gate Cultural Center is a lead partner in the State-designated San Pedro Arts and Cultural District, uniting art, community and culture through its contemporary art exhibitions, community arts education, and cultural events.

-This grant will help support the two exhibitions: Horses, Candlelight, Slaves and Genocide (July-Sept 2021) and Portals, scheduled to open January 2022 and run through March 2022.
-Horses is a contemporary group exploration of the revisionist history of the United States.
+This grant will help support four exhibitions, Multiples, Betwixt and Between and Hair Pulling Between Good and Evil and Portals.
 Portals features the work of 6 contemporary artists examining portals as facilitators of human growth and experience.visit website »

 The Armory Center for the Arts is a community arts center that offers innovative approaches to creating, exploring, and presenting the visual arts to students of all ages.
 In addition to providing an outlet for contemporary art exhibitions and performances, the Armory offers studio art classes and a variety of educational outreach programs to schools in the community.

-This funding will support how we are in time and space (July through December, 2021), a major group exhibition of work by Nancy Buchanan, Marcia Hafif and Barbara T. Smith.
+This funding will support how we are in time and space, a major group exhibition of work by Nancy Buchanan, Marcia Hafif and Barbara T. Smith.
 This long-awaited historical survey is the first to focus on the collaborations and empathic intersections between three remarkable artists in the forms of drawing, photography, collage, video, performance documentation, and architectural proposals, comprising over 50 years of art making.visit website »

 Established in 1930, ArtCenter College of Design is a global leader in art and design education.
 ArtCenter’s visionary approach to education is based on the College’s conservatory-like approach to teaching and learning; a desire for rich, multicultural and transdisciplinary dialogue; and a mandate to provide students with innovative learning and making spaces.